 The purpose of this filter is to calculate the kinetic energy and enstrophy where $\mu(\Omega)$ is the volume of the domain Ω .
 This produces a file containing the time-evolution of the kinetic energy and enstrophy fields.
-By default this file is called session.eny where (session) is the session name.
+By default this file is called session.eny where session is the session name.

-Option name Required Default Description OutputFile × session.eny Output file name to which the energy and enstrophy are written.
-OutputFrequency ✓ - Number of timesteps at which output is written.
+Option name Required Default Description OutputFile X session.eny Output file name to which the en- OutputFrequency 1 - ergy and enstrophy are written.
+Number of timesteps at which output is written.